Gender violence and rape in Francoist Spain and the democratic transition: Francoist period (1939 - 1975)

-Children, both boys and girls, who lived in state run boarding schools or in orphanages run by the Catholic Church were often subject to violence, degradation and rape.
+Children, both boys and girls, who lived in state-run boarding schools or in orphanages run by the Catholic Church were often subject to violence, degradation and rape.
 Julia Ferrer, who lived at the Casa de la Caridad in Barcelona, said of her own personal experience, "They took me to Sant Boi.
 Sometimes I would answer the nun and they would punish me with electric shock, but not because she was crazy, but as punishment."

 Rape of women with Republican ties was common until at least the 1960s, with authorities generally treating male perpetrators as immune to prosecution.
 Everyone was taught to look the other way when violations of women occurred, and records of rape were not kept.
 Anita Sirgo and Tina Pérez were both raped while in prison as a result of their involvement in the 1962 Asturian mining strikes.
 The rapes took place as part of broader torture they were forced to submit to.

-Women in PCE were pressured to have sex in the mid-1960s and 1970s to prove that they were free.
-There was an element of lack of choice if they wanted to prove their leftist credentials.
-According to Merche Comalleba, "The PCE militants told us that we were some sluts, some whores, that our goals were neither feminist nor political nor anything".

 While rape was illegal in some instances in Spain, the crime was under-reported in the Franco period because women saw being a rape victim as a source of humiliation and shame.
 This was compounded by the fact that many victims were not highly educated and lacked the personal confidence to undergo a humiliating experience of reporting the act to the police who were often suspect of their claims or who would take the side of the rapist by default.